grapl-security/grapl/README.md

 # Grapl
 Grapl is a graph-based SIEM platform built by-and-for incident response engineers.

+## NOTICE
+Grapl has ceased operations as a company.
+As such, this code is no longer being actively developed, but will remain available in an archived state.

 ## Details
 Grapl leverages graph data structures at its core to ensure that you can query and connect your data efficiently, model complex attacker behaviors for detection, and